TomasHubelbauer/svg-screencast/readme.md

 - Detect patches which are progressive unfolding of a larger area, for example like typing on a line, and animate that using a crop of a single, big patch instead of the multiple individual patches
+- Detect parts of patches which are solid color rectangles and break down the patch into several such that the solid color rectangle becomes an SVG element and not image data if the total SVG string length savings are worth it

 #### See if playback looping would be possible to do in the CSS animation